(1300 292 371)

 Offensive cyber operations

-A method of mitigating the possibility of an active handset inadvertently allowing background discussions to be heard by a remote party.
+A method for mitigating an active handset from inadvertently allowing background discussions to be heard by a remote party.
 This can be achieved through the use of a hold feature, mute feature, push-to-talk handset or equivalent.

 Activities in cyberspace that manipulate, deny, disrupt, degrade or destroy targeted computers, information systems, or networks.

 Non-classified information identified as requiring basic protection (i.e. information marked as OFFICIAL or OFFICIAL: Sensitive).

 Connected to, served by, or available through a system and especially a computer or telecommunications system.

 A method of banking in which transactions are conducted electronically over the internet.